USRSE/usrse24/pages/program/abstracts/talks.md

                     the
                     user to use workflow systems that explicitly declare the inputs and outputs of every node.
 This approach
                     shifts the compliance burden onto the user.
-If the user mis-specifies the workflow, it may still execute
+If the user misspecifies the workflow, it may still execute
                     but the provenance would be wrong.
 The "holy-grail” would be to collect provenance data at the system-level without modifying any application code and not needing superuser privileges or harming